sekyondaMeta/helion/docs/api/settings.md

 .. autoattribute:: Settings.autotune_precompile

    Whether to precompile kernels before autotuning.
 Default is ``True`` on non-Windows systems, ``False`` on Windows.

+.. autoattribute:: Settings.autotune_random_seed

+   Seed used for autotuner random number generation.
+Defaults to ``HELION_AUTOTUNE_RANDOM_SEED`` if set, otherwise a time-based value.
 ```

 ### Debugging and Development